Norbest: History

 Despite the Great Depression, Norbest stepped up promotional efforts.
 In 1936, Norbest hit a publicity jackpot with the presentation of a large turkey to President Franklin D. Roosevelt just before Thanksgiving.
 This holiday tradition continues today through annual presentations by the National Turkey Federation.

 During World War II, turkey became a mainstay of U.S. troops serving both at home and abroad.
 Norbest earned the Armed Forces Meritorious Services Award for Outstanding Performance in supplying the Quartermaster Corps.

 After the war, domestic demand for turkey lagged behind the production capacity built to cover wartime needs.
 Norbest researchers set about to improve the appeal of turkey as an everyday menu item.
 Norbest became an industry leader in improvements in breeding, growing, processing, and marketing of turkeys.
 It was the first marketing group to sell fully eviscerated, ready-to-cook turkeys.
 (Prior to this time, turkeys were sold "New York dressed", with the head, feet, and viscera still intact.)

 During the following years, the whole-bird business expanded, as did marketing of bone-in breasts and parts.
 Based on successful wartime experience, an international expansion occurred, leading to the awarding in 1964 of the President's "E" award for excellence in exporting.

 Recognizing the homemaker's need for more convenient products, Norbest again became the leader in new product development in the 1960s and 1970s.
 Norbest was first with the Tender-Timer pop-up cooking gauge that pops its stem at precisely the time the turkey is done.
 Norbest also led the way with basted turkeys and bone-in breasts, and with boneless roasts and other products.

 The company was purchased by Pitman Farms, which is supplier for Whole Foods Market.

-Animal abuse
+Animal abuse allegations

-In 2018, activists from Direct Action Everywhere, including director Wayne Hsiung, along with journalist Glenn Greenwald entered a farm in Moroni, Utah that supplies turkeys to Norbest.
-They found and recorded images of turkeys suffering from diseases, open wounds, and infections, and shared these images with The Salt Lake Tribune.
+In 2018, five activists from Direct Action Everywhere, including director Wayne Hsiung, entered a farm in Moroni, Utah that supplies turkeys to Norbest.
+The case was publicized by journalist Glenn Greenwald, among others.
+The activists found and recorded images of turkeys suffering from diseases, open wounds, and infections, and shared these images with The Salt Lake Tribune.
 The activists were charged with unlawful entry by prosecutors in Sanpete County, Utah.

+Matthew Cook, President and CEO of Norbest, expressed "deep disappointment" at the state of the facility shown in the activists' video, and said it had already been flagged by Norbest for violations.
+Cook also claimed some of the allegations were inaccurate, including that the turkeys were infected with hepatitis.

+Three of the defendants plead guilty to reduced misdemeanor charges, while two others planned on going to trial and arguing their acts were protected free speech.
+In 2021, attorneys for the remaining two defendants indicated they planned to accept plea deals.